 We wake up before dawn to prepare for our summit attempt of Lassen Peak.
 The world’s largest "plug dome" volcano and the southernmost active volcano in the Cascade Range, Lassen also holds the distinction of being the largest lava dome in the world.
 On a good day, views from the top stretch as far south as Sacramento!

 After our summit we stop by the park's Kohm Yah-mah-nee Visitor Center to enjoy a picnic lunch and learn more about the park’s history.
-We then hop in our shuttle back to Redding, where we hope to arrive by 5pm.
+We then hop in our shuttle back to Redding, where we hope to arrive by early evening.
 Please note that this time may vary based on trail conditions, group pace, weather, traffic and other factors beyond our control.
 Breakfast & lunch included.

 Hiking: 5 miles, Elevation gain/loss: + 2,000’ /- 2,000'; Van transfer: 2 hours